DebarghoGhosh/ownCloud-quickstart/README.md

 ## Android

-You can also start using ownCloud on your Android devices.
-Follow the steps given below:
+You can also start using ownCloud on your Android devices by executing the following steps:

 1. Download the [Android](https://owncloud.com/mobile-apps/) application.
 2. Install the application similar to any other app.
 After successful installation, a New Features Wizard screen appears as shown below:<br/><br/> ![alt_text](assets/image14.png "image_tooltip")